-All residency documentation must be submitted to the Registrar's Office by the census date of the term for which a residency rate change is being requested.
+All residency documentation should be submitted to the Registrar's Office by the census date of the term for which a residency rate change is being requested.

 Texas Residency Regulations